-Removing a stale static route stops traffic for a specific network from being forced through an outdated gateway or interface.
-That is often the fix when a subnet has moved, a VPN path is no longer needed, or a temporary route override is now sending packets away from the path Linux should normally choose.
+Removing a stale static route stops traffic for one destination network from being forced through an outdated gateway or interface.
+That matters when a subnet has moved, a VPN path has been retired, or a temporary route override is now sending packets away from the path Linux should normally choose.

-Linux keeps active routes in kernel routing tables, and ip route from iproute2 adds, lists, and deletes those entries immediately.
-The safest removal flow is to display the exact route first, note any selectors such as via, dev, metric, or table, and then pass the matching values to ip route del so only the intended entry is removed.
+Linux keeps active routes in kernel routing tables, and ip route from iproute2 lists and deletes those entries immediately.
+Display the exact route first, keep any identifying fields such as via, dev, metric, or table, and pass the matching values to ip route del so Linux removes only the intended entry.

-Deleting the live route requires root or sudo privileges and changes forwarding as soon as the command succeeds.
-If the same route was defined in NetworkManager, netplan, systemd-networkd, or another persistent network configuration, it can return on the next interface reload or reboot unless that source is updated too.
+Deleting a live route requires root or sudo privileges and changes forwarding as soon as the command succeeds.
+Routes created by NetworkManager, netplan, systemd-networkd, or a distro network script can return after an interface reload or reboot until the persistent source is changed too.

 Related: How to add a static route in Linux